Skip to main content

 UK entry requirements

-• A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in Law or a related subject (International Relations, Political Science, Criminology, and Criminal Justice).
+• A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in Law or a related subject (International Relations, Political Science, Criminology, Criminal Justice and Sociology).

-Other related disciplines and qualifications will be considered.
+• Other related disciplines and qualifications will be considered on an individual basis.

 EU and International entry requirements